Luv': 1981: Break-up

 In March 1981, the girls and their team announced their break-up at the time they had planned to promote their recordings in new territories (Japan, Soviet Union....).
 To the public's great surprise, the group made a farewell performance on 22 July 1981 on the Nederland Muziekland show on Veronica (TV channel) by singing "Tingalingaling" (which was released as a single).
 This final broadcast was filmed in Spakenburg.
 Luv' also appeared at the Efteling theme park during Hitkrant's Zomerspelen (a summer multi-sport event with Dutch celebrities which was organized by teen magazine Hitkrant).
 They were expected to sing at a UNICEF gala in Greece but their participation in this show was called off.
 Then the compilation album Goodbye Luv' (1981) came out.

 Comebacks

 1988: Samen

 In 1988, the original line-up was reunited for a Dutch TV charity show (Samen) hosted by Mies Bouwman.
 Luv' later planned to record a comeback album.
 The British producers Stock, Aitken & Waterman were said to produce this opus.
 However, nothing materialized.

 1989–1992: New formula

 Marga Scheide (only original member) and two other singers, Diana van Berlo and Michelle Gold recorded as Luv' a single ("Welcome to My Party") which reached the 22nd position on the Dutch charts and the 28th position on the Flemish charts in the autumn of 1989.
-Moreover, the trio was involved with other Dutch groups in the 'All Stars' project to help Third World children with the "Star Maker" single.
+Moreover, the trio was involved with other Dutch acts in the 'All Stars' project to help Third World children with the "Starmaker" single.

 In 1990, Michelle Gold was replaced by another vocalist, Carina Lemoine.
 During the Gulf War, Luv' performed in Dubai to support the Dutch troops.
 The formation disbanded in 1992.